bradbautista/apiary/README.md

 **Apiary has one for you!** The Randomizer located below the sorting options will give you two random APIs to think about combining.
 Sometimes, it's funny!
 Hit the shuffle button to get new APIs.

 ## About
 Apiary is a student project created to help other students — or anyone — easily find public APIs and save them some of the trouble of combing through long lists while keeping track of details like auth schemes and CORS support.
-It utilizes HTML, CSS, JavaScript, jQuery and this API by Dave Machado: https://github.com/davemachado/public-api.
+It utilizes HTML, CSS, JavaScript, jQuery, https://www.heropatterns.com/ and this API by Dave Machado: https://github.com/davemachado/public-api.
 It looks best in Firefox.
 It likes you and hopes you succeed.